 Collecting Logs from Service Provider Environment

-It’s best to save this information to a .zip file with an identifiable name such as "<tenant_name>-ProviderLogs.zip"
+Tip: It’s best to save the collected information in a .zip file with an identifiable name such as "<tenant_name>-ProviderLogs.zip"

-Some files listed may not be present if they are not applicable to your issue, but make sure you are looking at the correct server for each different directory or filename.
+Some listed files may not be present if they do not apply to your issue, but make sure you look at the correct server for each different directory or filename.
 Some files will have several rotations, with the oldest files archived to .zip or .gz.

 Collect these files in the root of %ProgramData%\Veeam\Backup\:

 In rare cases, other files in this directory may be relevant, so including anything with a recent modified date is prudent.